Fredric Kroll: Life and career

-In his own words, Fredric Kroll construes himself as a practitioner, not as a theoretician.
-When he started composing “The Scarlet Letter” in earnest in 1961, Robert Ward's neither musically or nor dramatically dissimilar opera “The Crucible” was premiered with success.
+In his own words, Fredric Kroll construed himself as a practitioner, not as a theoretician.
+When he started composing The Scarlet Letter in earnest in 1961, Robert Ward's neither musically or nor dramatically dissimilar opera The Crucible was premiered with success.
 It was not until 1964 in Freiburg that Kroll realized that the tonal and melodic Late Romantic music still today dear to his heart was considered to be obsolete and anachronistic.
 Kroll feels that writing only dissonances that never resolve is tantamount to an attempt to inhale without ever exhaling, to eat hot spices without meat or vegetables.
 To those who might reproach Kroll's music with “ escapism,” he replies that his compositions are not escapist at all, but replete with deep despair over the human condition, and that he feels it to be his mission to communicate to people imbued with compassion, to people to whom “just wanting to have fun” is alien in a world full of suffering, that they are not alone with their sorrows and their burdens.

+Kroll died in Freiburg im Breisgau on 12 February 2026, at the age of 81.